 The strength of the seeing-in thesis is its bedrock grounding in visual experience.
 We do have an innate ability to generate visual experiences: dreams are the most dramatic examples; seeing faces in clouds seem good waking examples.
 There is no need to deal with the seemingly slippery concepts of resemblance, illusion and make-believe, and it avoids the unintuitive aspects of the semiotic view.

 I find the seeing-in thesis a persuasive and natural account of how photographs and other pictures represent things in the world and outside it.
 I think it captures in a natural manner how we experience ordinary, realistic photographs, and it makes sense of how we come to understand more unusual and difficult non-record ones.
-The twofoldness of perceptual experience is still an unknown quantity, but one I am willing to take on board until it is disproved or superceded by further refinement.
+The twofoldness of perceptual experience is still an unknown quantity, but one I am willing to accept until it is disproved or superceded by some further refinement.

 Is this your experience of photographs?